Actinide: Chemical properties

 Uranium has a valence from 3 to 6, the last being most stable.
 In the hexavalent state, uranium is very similar to the group 6 elements.
 Many compounds of uranium(IV) and uranium(VI) are non-stoichiometric, i.e. have variable composition.
 For example, the actual chemical formula of uranium dioxide is UO2+x, where x varies between −0.4 and 0.32.
 Uranium(VI) compounds are weak oxidants.
 Most of them contain the linear "uranyl" group, UO_{2}^{2+}.
 Between 4 and 6 ligands can be accommodated in an equatorial plane perpendicular to the uranyl group.
 The uranyl group acts as a hard acid and forms stronger complexes with oxygen-donor ligands than with nitrogen-donor ligands.
 NpO_{2}^{2+} and PuO_{2}^{2+} are also the common form of Np and Pu in the +6 oxidation state.
 Uranium(IV) compounds exhibit reducing properties, e.g., they are easily oxidized by atmospheric oxygen.
 Uranium(III) is a very strong reducing agent.
 Owing to the presence of d-shell, uranium (as well as many other actinides) forms organometallic compounds, such as UIII(C5H5)3 and UIV(C5H5)4.

 Neptunium has valence states from 3 to 7, which can be simultaneously observed in solutions.
 The most stable state in solution is +5, but the valence +4 is preferred in solid neptunium compounds.
 Neptunium metal is very reactive.
 Ions of neptunium are prone to hydrolysis and formation of coordination compounds.

 Plutonium also exhibits valence states between 3 and 7 inclusive, and thus is chemically similar to neptunium and uranium.
 It is highly reactive, and quickly forms an oxide film in air.
 Plutonium reacts with hydrogen even at temperatures as low as 25–50 °C; it also easily forms halides and intermetallic compounds.
 Hydrolysis reactions of plutonium ions of different oxidation states are quite diverse.
 Plutonium(V) can enter polymerization reactions.

 The largest chemical diversity among actinides is observed in americium, which can have valence between 2 and 6.
 Divalent americium is obtained only in dry compounds and non-aqueous solutions (acetonitrile).
 Oxidation states +3, +5 and +6 are typical for aqueous solutions, but also in the solid state.
 Tetravalent americium forms stable solid compounds (dioxide, fluoride and hydroxide) as well as complexes in aqueous solutions.
 It was reported that in alkaline solution americium can be oxidized to the heptavalent state, but these data proved erroneous.
-The most stable valence of americium is 3 in the aqueous solutions and 3 or 4 in solid compounds.
+The most stable valence of americium is 3 in aqueous solution and 3 or 4 in solid compounds.